Skip to Content

 Stand Mixer

 If you really want to make things easy on yourself, a stand mixer is the way to go.
-While relatively costly when compared to the other options, a stand mixer provides an easy and efficient way to mix your cake batter.
+While relatively bulky when compared to the other options, a stand mixer provides an easy and efficient way to mix your cake batter.

 Of course, this depends on the type of mixture you’re making, but still, this is not even an option with hand mixers.